Cancers from Camp Lejeune Water

 Liver Cancer

-Liver cancer begins in the cells of the liver, located in the upper right portion of the abdomen.
-The most common type of liver cancer is hepatocellular carcinoma.
+Liver cancer begins in the cells of the liver.
+The most common type is hepatocellular carcinoma.

 Symptoms of liver cancer may include: